nicofirst1/rl_werewolf/README.md

 # WereWolf Game
 [Werewolf](https://en.wikipedia.org/wiki/Werewolf_(social_deduction_game) is a simple deduction game that can be played with at least 5 players.
 It is also knows as:
-- Mafia
+- Mafia (Mafia, International)
-- Lupus in fabula
+- Lupus in fabula (Wolf from fable, Latin)
-- Pueblo duerme
+- Pueblo duerme (Sleeping villagers, Spain)
-- Los Hombres Lobo de Castronegro
+- Los Hombres Lobo de Castronegro (Spanish, Spain)
+- Μια Νύχτα στο Palermo (One night in Palermo, Greek)
+- Městečko palermo (Town of Palermo, Check)

 In its most basic version there are __villagers__ (aka. vil) and __werewolf__ (aka.  ww).
 Notice that the number of wolves should always be less than the number of vil.